AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

-# Prototype using Gallery to read Art files
+# Prototypes using Gallery to read Art files

+## ROOT Macro
-## What It Does
+### What It Does
-There are two prototypes: a ROOT macro and a compiled program.
-They both take as arguments:
+The ROOT macros takes two arguments:
  * a text file containing a list of files, and
  * the number of files to run over

-and make a simple histogram of the reconstructed momentum at the tracker entrance for downstream electron tracks.
+and makes a simple histogram of the reconstructed momentum at the tracker entrance for downstream electron tracks.

-## How to Run
+### How to Run

-### The ROOT Macro
 ```
 source setup.sh
 root -l 'art_gallery_prototype_macro.C("../filelists/mcs.mu2e.CeEndpointMix1BBSignal.Tutorial_2024_03.art.list", n_files_to_read)'
 ```

-### The Compiled Program
+## Compiled Program
+### What It Does
+The compiled program takes two arguments:
+ * a text file containing a list of files, and
+ * the number of files to run over

+and reads in a JSON configuration file to make N histograms of the reconstructed momentum at the tracker entrance for downstream electron tracks.

+At the moment, the location of the configuration file is hard-coded, and the code only uses it to make histograms with different axis ranges.

+### How to Run
 ```
 source setup.sh
 mkdir build/